PennyLaneAI/pennylane/doc/introduction/circuits.rst

 .. note::

-    For example, check out the ``'lightning.qubit'`` `plugin <https://github.com/PennyLaneAI/pennylane-lightning>`_, which is a fast state-vector simulator written in C++.
+    For example, check out the ``'lightning.qubit'`` `plugin <https://github.com/PennyLaneAI/pennylane-lightning>`_, which is a fast state-vector simulator supporting GPUs.

 Device options
 ^^^^^^^^^^^^^^

 When loading a device, the name of the device must always be specified.
-Further options can then be passed as keyword arguments.
-These options can differ based on the device.
+Further options can then be passed as keyword arguments, and can differ based on the device.
 For a plugin device, refer to the plugin documentation for available device options.

 The two most important device options are the ``wires`` and ``shots`` arguments.